nextgenthemes/advanced-responsive-video-embedder/plugins/advanced-responsive-video-embedder/readme.txt

 Please report it on [nextgenthemes.com/support/](https://nextgenthemes.com/support/) **and please do not on the wordpess.org forums, thanks.**

+### Google structured data tool complains about data missing ###

+You have 3 options:

+1. Best option is to get [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/).
+It will fill all the SEO data needed  without you having to do anything.
+1. Manually fill the data needed via shortcode or Block.
+Note that filling the title will fill `name` in the SEO data.
+1. You can completely disable the generation of SEO data on the ARVE settings page.
+This will make the error on SEO tools disappear but will not give you any SEO benefits.

 ### How to get the pro version working? ###

 1. Go though the purchase process on [nextgenthemes.com](https://nextgenthemes.com/plugins/arve-pro/)